Here I describe our visit to Mauna Kea, the tallest peak in Hawaii.

 The Volcano and its crater.
 Mauna Kea last erupted 4,600 years ago.

-The speed and altitude being recorded by the GPS of my phone.
 Smart phone has made redundant, my hand held Garmin GPS 60csx, bought for 299 dollars, only a couple of years ago.

 And here is the our route tracked by the phone's Android App called "My Tracks".